Cleveland Rugby League

-The Cleveland Rugby League are an American professional rugby league football club based in Cleveland, Ohio.
-They are a founding member of the new North American Rugby League that will begin in 2022.
+The Cleveland Rugby League are an American amateur rugby league football club based in Cleveland, Ohio.
+They were a founding member of the new North American Rugby League that formed in 2021, but failed to launch.
+Currently the club runs as a USARL independent.

 History

+Founding, NARL and First match (2018 - 2021)

 The Cleveland Rugby League team were first established in 2018 by Toronto Wolfpack trialist, Monte Gaddis.
 Initially they planned to start the Midwest Rugby League Conference where they would play a rugby league 9s game against the Chicago Stockyarders.

 Cleveland's first match was against USA Rugby League club, the Northern Virginia Eagles.

 On 31 March 2021 it was announced a new professional North American Rugby League competition with 14 teams taking part, including Cleveland Rugby League.
+Cleveland played one exhibition team against the Atlanta Rhinos before the competition folded.

 On 19 April 2021 it was announced that experienced Australian coach Glenn Morrison had been appointed as Director of Rugby; Morrison has previously been head coach at Dewsbury Rams, in the RFL Championship and the Jamaican national team.